tangbl93/AnimationDeamon/README.md

 ## Installation

+### CocoaPods

-AnimationDeamon is available through [CocoaPods](https://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+Simply add the following line to your Podfile:

 ```ruby
 pod 'AnimationDeamon'
 ```

+### Swift Package Manager

+To add a package dependency to your Xcode project, select File > Swift Packages > Add Package Dependency and enter https://github.com/tangbl93/AnimationDeamon.git to the text field.

 ## Usage